-The statistical programme Minitab was used to create linear models to examine the change of weight of 1.5-year-old individuals and the change of mean ambient temperature throughout the study.
-The aim was to examine the nature of the relationships.
-Afterward, it had to be decided which analysis would be the most appropriate one in order to examine whether the mean ambient temperature of the area, where the chamois were shot, is connected to the change in body size.

-When it comes to analysing the impact of climate change, the most common method is the use of arbitrary climate periods, which do not always explain the biological response in the best way possible(van de Pol et al. 2016) (van de Pol et al., 2016).
-Sometimes if a trait shows no response to a weather variable, the reason might be a wrong choice of selected period to test when the trait is most sensitive to the predictor.
-For that reason, the data for this project was analysed via the R package climwin, and the function slidingwin which detects the exact time window when a biological variable is most strongly affected by climate (Bailey and van de Pol 2016) (van de Pol et al., 2016).
+As the use of arbitrary climate periods do not always explain the biological response in the best way possible (van de Pol et al. 2016), we investigated the change in weight of 1.5-year-old individuals in relation to mean ambient temperature using the R package climwin, and the function slidingwin which detects the exact time window when a biological variable is most strongly affected by climate (Bailey and van de Pol 2016).
 It is not always obvious exactly which environmental predictor or which life-history stage affects the expression of a trait the most.
 Therefore, for the aim of this study, three separate climwin analysis were carried out, in order to find out the relative contribution of mean ambient temperature during three different life stages.

 Climwin analysis

-The overall approach for this climwin analysis was to compare the support by the data for competing hypotheses and to formalize them into regression models (van de Pol et al., 2016).
-To begin with, a baseline model was determined, without the addition of weather effects.
-The most appropriate approach seemed to be a simple linear model since the weight of the 1.5-year-old chamois was equally distributed.
-The weight was analysed in relation to sex and elevation, so the resulted baseline model was baseline = lm(weight ~ sex + altitude, data = data).

-Following this, a candidate model set was created by including the weather variable of interest.
-The choice of variable for this study was mean ambient temperature (℃).
-An absolute time window was chosen for the analysis, as most of the chamois were shot during a two-week period at the end of September, and therefore, it was assumed that all individuals share the same weather window.
-The reference day was chosen, by picking the last day in September, during which any individuals were shot (September 24th).
-In addition, it was tested whether the relationship between weight and temperature can be nonlinear so both linear and quadratic response curves were included.
+The overall approach for the climwin analysis is to compare the support by the data for competing hypotheses and to formalize them into regression models (van de Pol et al., 2016).
+The baseline model (without the addition of weather effects) was a linear model where the weight was analysed in relation to sex and elevation.
+A candidate model set was then created by including the weather variable of interest, in this study the mean daily ambient temperature (℃).
+Non-linear effects of temperature on body weight were taken into account by checking for both linear and quadratic trends.
+An absolute time window was chosen for the analysis, As most of the chamois were shot during a two-week period at the end of September we chose an absolute time window for the analyses instead of an individual specific time window.
+As reference day we chose the last date of shooting period (September 24th).

 Three different critical time windows were tested in the three climwin analysis (Fig. 2).
 The consideration of different time windows is important for the identification of the “best” time window.
 It also allows for the identification of co-occurring effects of short-lag and long-lag weather signals that could influence individuals in different stages of their lives (Bailey & van de Pol, 2016)

 Figure 2.
-A graph that explains the choice of critical time windows to test in the climwin analysis and how they relate to time (days) according to the reference day (24th of September).
+A graph that explains the choice of critical time windows to test in the climwin analysis and how they relate to time (days) according to the reference day (24th of September). [see pdf]

-Window 1 (Juvenile period)
+Window 1 (Juvenile period) (150-0 before reference day – 24th September)